-Notes: 1.
 In July 2010, the TAM Board committed SLPP funds to the five planning areas in the Major Roads category of Measure A in the same distribution formula to distribution Strategy 3.1 funds.
-2. In July 2011, the TAM Board diverted all available SLPP funds from the Major Roads category to the SMART project.
+In July 2011, the TAM Board diverted all available SLPP funds from the Major Roads category to the SMART project.
 Concurrently, the TAM Board directed the same amount of Measure A Debt Service Reserve to the Major Roads category of projects per the planning area distribution.
-3. SLPP is a five year program with a final revenue collection of \$5,999,000, which was adopted by the CTC in June 2012.
-4. CLPP worth be worther define for define with the exerction is the two final for the same and for the same amount of Measure A Debt Service Reserve to the Major Roads category of projects per the planning area distribution.
-3. SLPP is a five year program with a final revenue collection of \$5,999,000, which was adopted by the CTC in June 2012.
+SLPP is a five year program with a final revenue collection of \$5,999,000, which was adopted by the CTC in June 2012.
+OLP must be must be deally for the for all work the for all work the formula for the same activity for the same and the formula for the same activity for the same and for the same activity for the same a